 '''

-var T = new Thread(new ThreadStart(M.Solve));
+T = threading.Thread(target=M.solve)

 '''

-In the main thread we are going to check if a time limit has elapsed.
-After calling Model.BreakSolver we should wait for the solver thread to actually return.
+In the main thread we are going to check if one of the two criteria are satisfied:

+- a time limit has elapsed, - the user pressed CTRL+C.

+After calling Model.breakSolver we should wait for the solver thread to actually return.
 Altogether this scenario can be implemented as follows: